Analog synthesizer: 1960s–1970s

-Patch cords were expensive, could be damaged by use (creating hard-to-find intermittent faults), and made complex patches difficult and time-consuming to recreate.
+Patch cords could be damaged by use (creating hard-to-find intermittent faults) and made complex patches difficult and time-consuming to recreate.
 Thus, later analog synthesizers used the same building blocks, but integrated them into single units, eliminating patch cords in favour of integrated signal routing systems.
 The most popular of these was the Minimoog.
 In 1970, Moog designed an innovative synthesizer with a built-in keyboard and without modular design—the analog circuits were retained, but made interconnectable with switches in a simplified arrangement called "normalization".
 Though less flexible than a modular design, normalization made the instrument more portable and easier to use.
 This first pre-patched synthesizer, the Minimoog, became highly popular, with over 12,000 units sold.
 The Minimoog also influenced the design of nearly all subsequent synthesizers, with integrated keyboard, pitch wheel and modulation wheel, and a VCO->VCF->VCA signal flow.
 In the 1970s, miniaturized solid-state components let manufacturers produce self-contained, portable instruments, which musicians soon began to use in live performances.
 Electronic synthesizers quickly become a standard part of the popular-music repertoire.
 The first movie to use music made with a (Moog) synthesizer was the James Bond film On Her Majesty's Secret Service in 1969.
 After the release of the film, composers produced a large number of movie soundtracks that featured synthesizers.

 Notable makers of all-in-one analog synthesizers included Moog, ARP, Roland, Korg and Yamaha.
 Because of the complexity of generating even a single note using analog synthesis, most synthesizers remained monophonic.
 Polyphonic analog synthesizers featured limited polyphony, typically supporting four voices.
 Oberheim was a notable manufacturer of analog polyphonic synthesizers.
 The Polymoog was an attempt to create a truly polyphonic analog synthesizer, with sound generation circuitry for every key on the keyboard.
 However, its architecture resembled an electronic organ more than a traditional analog synthesizer, and the Polymoog was not widely imitated.

 In 1978, the first microprocessor-controlled analog synthesizers were created by Sequential Circuits.
 These used microprocessors for system control and control voltage generation, including envelope trigger generation, but the main sound generating path remained analog.
 The MIDI interface standard was developed for these systems.
 This generation of synthesizers often featured six or eight voice polyphony.
 Also during this period, a number of analog/digital hybrid synthesizers were introduced, which replaced certain sound-producing functions with digital equivalents, for example the digital oscillators in synthesizers like the Korg DW-8000 (which played back PCM samples of various waveforms) and the Kawai K5 (waveforms constructed via additive synthesis).
 With the falling cost of microprocessors, this architecture became the standard architecture for high-end analog synthesizers.